Chebamba/VendingMachine/README.md

     * Purchase (purchase) `purchase` console command - purchase a single snack item `name, date`
     * List (list) `list` console command - show list of served categories with amount of items available for sale sorted by amount
     * Clear (clear) `clear` console command — stop serving all snack categories that don’t have items for sale (items can not be purchased)
-    * Report by date (report) `report` console command — show earnings by category in specified month.
-Command accepts the following parameters: `YYYY-MM-DD`
+    * Report by date (report) `report` console command — show earnings by category gained since provided date till now sorted by category name.
+Command accepts the following parameters:`YYYY-MM-DD`
     * Report by month (report) `report` console command - show earnings by category in specified month.
 Command accepts the following parameters: `YYYY-MM`
 * Input validation of `command`, `YYYY-MM-DD`, `YYYY-MM`
 * Unit tests

 ## Requirements